Northshore Songwriter Festival Draws Big Names

 Don’t Stop Believin’

-Just as Barnhill believed, the festival’s Showcase headliner, Jonathan Cain, took believing to unprecedented heights when he penned the story of his own trek to global, record-breaking success with Journey’s “Don’t Stop Believin’” Inspired by the words of encouragement his father offered during difficult times, it is described as a “perfect rock anthem,” and achieved Top-10 Billboard chart position when it was released in 1981.
+Just as Barnhill believed, the festival’s Showcase headliner, Jonathan Cain, took believing to unprecedented heights when he penned the story of his own trek to global, record-breaking success with “Don’t Stop Believin’,” first recorded by his band Journey.
+Inspired by the words of encouragement his father offered during difficult times, it is described as a “perfect rock anthem,” and achieved Top-10 Billboard chart position when it was released in 1981.
 Over the next 40 years, it has continued to set records around the world including “best-selling digital track from the 20th century” with over 7 million sold in the US alone.
 The song also proved its staying power with remakes by various artists including the wildly popular “Glee” version which introduced the anthem to a whole new generation.

 Cain’s Goals Align with Barnhill’s Mission